This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-That being said, it is incredibly easy to make in your kitchen, and this shrimp risotto with garlic is among one of the best risotto recipes if I do say so myself!
+Few things scream “comfort food” more than a hearty risotto.
+This shrimp risotto with garlic is among one of the best risotto recipes if I do say so myself!
 All you need are some simple ingredients like Arborio rice, a few spices, garlic cloves, fresh parsley leaves, broth, salt & pepper, shrimp, and parmesan cheese to make this creamy dish!

 • This risotto recipe is for seafood lovers.
 Shrimp is served on top of the arborio rice, which has been cooked in fish stock.
-You can taste the ocean with this creamy shrimp risotto.

 close up view of shrimp risotto in a pan

-Ingredients For shrimp risotto
+Ingredients For Shrimp Risotto

 • olive oil, divided – you may use any oil of choice like avocado oil

-• medium raw shrimp – it is best to use raw shrimp instead of the pre cooked shrimp.
+• Medium raw shrimp – it is best to use raw shrimp instead of the pre-cooked shrimp.

 • seasonings: smoked paprika and Italian seasoning